Need a Flexible Budget You Can Actually Follow? Try the 70/20/10 Budget

 - Make extra payments toward your student loans

-- Pay off outstanding medical debts
+- Pay off outstanding medical debt

 - Repay personal loans